 Why pay to subscribe to my work?

-Your paid subscriptions do more than support my travel, document digging and long hours in courtrooms: They help ensure important trials and other legal affairs in Los Angeles and Orange County receive the best coverage possible.
+Your paid subscriptions do more than support my travel, document digging and long hours in courtrooms: They help ensure important trials and other legal affairs in Southern California and national cases involving celebrities receive the best coverage possible.
 Your money not only supports me, it supports the future of quality journalism about our judiciary.

 Some of my best work will be available only to paid subscribers as a way to thank everyone who is helping build a sustainable model for my independent, courtroom-based journalism in Southern California.
 Paid subscribers will have access to all court documents cited in my work.

 Along with paid subscriptions, you can support my work through Venmo: MeghannCuniff, CashApp: $MeghannCuniff and Zelle: firstname.lastname@example.org.
 My mailing address is P.O.
 Box 5853, San Clemente, CA, 92674.